grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 }
 ```

-and now I can use the factory in the `MakeReservation()` method and pass the request DTO inside:
+and now in the `MakeReservation()` method, I can ask the factory to create a command:

 ```csharp
 var reservationInProgress = _reservationInProgressFactory.FreshInstance();